Support the release of juvenile game birds

 You must be able to:

-- carry out activities safely, in line with relevant health and safety requirements
+- carry out activities to support the release of juvenile game birds safely, in line with the relevant health and safety requirements

-- follow the process for supporting the release of juvenile gamebirds so that the release specification can be achieved
+- follow the process for supporting the release of juvenile game birds so that the release specification can be achieved

-- assist with preparing juvenile gamebirds for release
+- prepare juvenile game birds for release

-- handle juvenile gamebirds in a manner that maintains their welfare and minimises stress
+- handle juvenile game birds in a manner that maintains their welfare and minimises stress

-- provide feed and water to control the location and distribution of released juvenile gamebirds to meet the release specification
+- provide feed and water to control the location and distribution of released juvenile game birds to meet the release specification

 - take action to minimise the impact of disturbances likely to disrupt the planned release